Joanne (Lady Gaga song): Media appearance

 "Joanne" was featured in the documentary film, Gaga: Five Foot Two, which chronicled the recording of the eponymous album and the singer's life.
-In one of the scenes, the singer and her father visit her grandmother at the nursing home, so that she can listen to the track about Joanne.
+In one of the scenes, Gaga and her father visit her grandmother, so that she can listen to the track about Joanne.
 Gaga's father is "overcome with emotion, [and] steps out of the room during the visit", and her grandmother reassures the singer that she "got it right" with the song.
 Spencer Kornhaber of The Atlantic named it "the most memorable scene of the documentary".
 Bonnie Stiernberg of Billboard said that "the film reaches an apex during [this] key scene", calling it "an intimate single-camera shot that moves from Gaga's grandmother's face to her father to Gaga, who plays the song on her cellphone".
 Leslie Helperin of The Hollywood Reporter described the scene as "fascinating", adding that "[Gaga's] grandmother seems resistant to all this emotional hyperbole, insisting that the loss is well in the past now."